Benjamin Pwee applies to join SDP, says he believes in its 'values and ideals'

 "We also believe in their organisational resources and capabilities as a long-standing political party in Singapore."

-Mr Pwee, 51, told Channel NewsAsia about his resignation from the DPP earlier this month.
+Earlier this month, Mr Pwee, 51, had told Channel NewsAsia about his resignation from the DPP.

 READ: Benjamin Pwee quits DPP for 'bigger' party with 'recognisable and credible senior leader'